← All Articles

 DH catch-and-releaseOct 1 – May 31Prime — high density, single-hook artificial only

-Early DH (fall)Oct–NovFresh stockers + aggressive pre-winter feeding
+Early DH (fall)Oct–NovFresh stockers + aggressive pre-winter feeding; October Caddis

-Harvest seasonJun–SepOpen to harvest; lower density, warmer water
+Harvest seasonJun–SepOpen to harvest; lower density, warmer water, lower-river smallmouth

 How do generation flows affect delayed-harvest fishing?

-The Tuckasegee is a tailwater for parts of its length — Duke Energy's Cullowhee and Dillsboro powerhouses generate flows that change how the DH water fishes day to day:
+The Tuckasegee is a tailwater for parts of its length — Duke Energy's Cullowhee and Dillsboro powerhouses generate flows that change how the DH water fishes day to day.
+Reading generation is as important as reading the hatch, because the same stretch of water fishes like four different rivers depending on how much water is coming through the turbines:

 How do you fish Tuckasegee delayed-harvest water?

-DH water rewards both wading and floating depending on flow:
+DH water rewards both wading and floating depending on flow.
+The core tactics, in order of how often they put fish in the net:

 Frequently Asked Questions